rotirojs/rotiro-demos/typescript-demos/express/README.md

 # Rotiro Express/Typescript Demo

-This repo demonstrates how to define and implement a basic crud api with Express in typescript.
+This demo creates a very simple 'faked' api which demonstrates how to define basic GET, POST, PUT requests etc.

 ## Getting Started